 Thankfully, despite the loss of the Grande America, no lives were lost.
 The American Shipper article continues:

 The Grimaldi Group said Monday in a press release the ship’s master decided shortly after 2 a.m.
 Monday to abandon ship with all on board — 26 crew members and one passenger — aboard a single lifeboat.
 They were safely evacuated onto the Royal Navy frigate HMS Argyll after the lifeboat sustained damage on the heavy seas and was unable to make headway.

-Still, having their ship go up in flames followed by their lifeboat getting damaged in heavy seas sounds like a scary experience for the crew and passenger of the Grande America.
+Still, having their ship go up in flames followed by their lifeboat (that was made up of fiberglass board marine) getting damaged in heavy seas sounds like a scary experience for the crew and passenger of the Grande America.

 There is another scary side to this story.
 That’s the environmental impact side.

 A BBC News article reports that France is bracing for oil spill damage from the event: